weiglemc/weiglemc.github.io/_publications/bibtex.md

 ```
 # [jones-jcdl21a](#jones-jcdl21a)

-Shawn M. Jones, Valentina Neblitt-Jones, Michele C. Weigle, Martin Klein, and Michael L. Nelson, "It's All About The Cards: Sharing on Social Media Probably Encouraged HTML Metadata Growth," In *Proceedings of ACM/IEEE Joint Conference on Digital Libraries (JCDL)*.
+Shawn M. Jones, Valentina Neblitt-Jones, Michele C. Weigle, Martin Klein, and Michael L. Nelson, "**It's All About The Cards: Sharing on Social Media Probably Encouraged HTML Metadata Growth**," In *Proceedings of ACM/IEEE Joint Conference on Digital Libraries (JCDL)*.
 September 2021.

 [](#jones-jcdl21aBib)
 **Bibtex entry:**